bwat47/joplin-copy-as-html/CODE_DOCUMENTATION.md

 #### Command: copyAsPlainText
 - Gets the selected markdown from the editor.
 - If nothing is selected, shows an info toast.
-- Extracts code blocks and inline code, replacing them with unique placeholders.
+- Uses markdown-it to parse and recursively render plain text from the selected markdown.
-- Uses `remove-markdown` to convert the rest to plain text.
+- Removes all images and markdown image embeds from the output.
-- Removes `&nbsp;` and Unicode non-breaking spaces.
+- Preserves line breaks, paragraph spacing, and list leaders for readable plain text.
-- Restores code blocks and inline code from placeholders.
+- Honors user settings to optionally preserve superscript (^TEST^), subscript (~TEST~), emphasis (*TEST* or _TEST_), bold (**TEST** or __TEST__), and heading (## TEST) markdown in plain text output.
-- Unescapes markdown in non-code segments and strips backticks from code segments.
+- All preservation options default to off for clean plain text.
 - Copies the result to the clipboard and shows a success toast.

 #### Menu Items